-\$1,000 (Principal Amount) + \$24.875 (Contingent Interest Payment)
+\$1,000.00 (Principal Amount)

-\$1,024.875 (Total Payment upon Automatic Call)
++ \$ 5.833 (Contingent Interest Payment)\$1,005.833 (Total Payment upon Automatic

+Call)

-If on the first Call Observation Date the Closing Value of each Reference Asset is greater than or equal to its Call Threshold Value (and therefore also greater than its Contingent Interest Barrier Value), then the Notes will be automatically called and, on the Call Payment Date, we will pay you a cash payment equal to \$1,024.875 per Note, reflecting the Principal Amount plus the applicable Contingent Interest Payment, for a return of 2.4875% per Note.
+Because the Closing Value of each Reference Asset is greater than or equal to its Call Threshold Value (and therefore also greater than its Contingent Interest Barrier Value) on the first Call Observation Date (which is approximately 3 months after the Pricing Date), the Notes will be automatically called and, on the Call Payment Date, we will pay you a cash payment equal to \$1,005.833 per Note, reflecting the Principal Amount plus the applicable Contingent Interest Payment.
+When added to the Contingent Interest Payments of \$11.666 paid in respect of the prior Contingent Interest Payment Dates, we will have paid you a total of \$1,017.499 per Note, a return of 1.7499% per Note.
 No further amounts will be owed under the Notes.

-The Notes Are NOT Automatically Called on any Call Observation Date, a Barrier Event has NOT Occurred and the Final Value of Each Reference Asset is Therefore Greater Than or Equal to its Contingent Interest Barrier Value.
+Example 2 - The Notes Are Not Automatically Called on any Call Observation Date and the Final Value of Each Reference Asset is Greater Than or Equal to its Barrier Value and Contingent Interest Barrier Value.